JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ### 2.3.4 Triple-Stores and SPARQL

 The triple-store model is mostly equivalent to the property graph model.
-In a triple-store, all information is stored in the form of very simple three-part state‐ ments: (subject, predicate, object).
+In a triple-store, all information is stored in the form of very simple three-part statements: (subject, predicate, object).
 For example, in the triple (Jim, likes, bananas), Jim is the subject, likes is the predicate (verb), and bananas is the object.

 ```
 _:lucy     :name   "Lucy".